 How do I get my Wisconsin Offroad Safety Certificate?

 1. Study and pass the online course.

-Study and pass the $34.95 course.
+Study and pass the $34.95 course, and pay a $1.00 Wisconsin Department of Natural Resources fee.
 Throughout the Wisconsin ATV/OHM Ed Course, you’ll be tested on what you’ve learned.

 2. Print your Temporary ATV/OHM Safety Certificate.

 After successfully completing the online course, you’ll be able to immediately print out your Temporary ATV/OHM Safety Certificate.

 Once you successfully complete the online course, your permanent Offroad Safety Certificate will be available for printing after the first day of the next month from https://gowild.wi.gov/.

 Is there anything else I must do to be certified?